AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/5-classes.md

 In the Druid Circle class feature in the Player's Handbook, Emerald Enclave druids belong to the Circle of the Land and Circle of the Moon in equal measure.

-### The Moonshea Circles
+### The Moonshae Circles

-The folk of the Moonshea Isles venerate the land as the great goddess they call the Earthmother.
+The folk of the Moonshae Isles venerate the land as the great goddess they call the Earthmother.
 Their circles gather around sacred pools known as moonwells, their link between the natural world and the goddess, ringed by standing stone circles, raised by their ancient ancestors.

-In the Druid Circle class feature in the Player's Handbook, Moonshea druids most often belong to the Circle of the Land (Coast, Forest, and Mountain).
+In the Druid Circle class feature in the Player's Handbook, Moonshae druids most often belong to the Circle of the Land (Coast, Forest, and Mountain).

 #### Moonwells